 Iceland lies at the center of the arms control debate and is exemplary in its support of international peace and security initiatives.
 The country has served as a neutral meeting place for some of the most important historic achievements in global diplomacy.
 Presidents Gorbachev and Reagan met in Reykjavík in 1986 for productive talks that led to the signing of the INF Treaty.

-Recognizing Iceland as a active player in international security, the Arms Control Negotiation Academy has chosen Reykjavík as the venue for the first meeting of its 2020-2021 cohort of ACONA Fellows.
+Recognizing Iceland as a active player in international security, the Arms Control Negotiation Academy has chosen Reykjavík as the convening space for the ACONA boot camps.